charleskoffler/clprolf/docs/official/clprolf_getting_started.md

 # 📘 Getting Started with Clprolf

+## Prerequisites

+Clprolf builds upon classical Object-Oriented Programming.

+To fully benefit from this guide, readers should already be familiar with:

+* the fundamentals of OOP,
+* inheritance and composition,
+* basic design principles and common patterns.

 ## Making Responsibilities Explicit

 Clprolf is a language and framework designed to make architectural roles explicit.